 Most jobs require a certain degree of manual skill, and so the hands will get exposed to a wide array of dangers including burns, abrasions, cuts, infection, cold, heat, vibration, chemical contamination, dermatitis, and skin irritation.
 Before buying arm and hand protection gear, the control measures hierarchy should be adhered to.
 Gauntlets and gloves provide workers with the main form of arm and hand protection against a broad range of hazards, but some other types of PPE like wrist cuffs, armlets or mitts can also be used as well.

 For manual handling tasks where your workers might be a risk of getting pierced by abrasive, pointed, or sharp objects, you should provide gloves to them if these hazards cannot be isolated, removed, or reduced to a standard level.
 In the case of chemical exposure hazards where the risk extends to the arms, you should provide gauntlets instead of gloves.
 However, gloves and gauntlets should not be worn where there’s a risk of them getting caught in machines.
+Gloves are available for a wide range of different conditions like winter safety gloves.

 5. Leg and foot protection